-- 2.0 Review Panel - 2.1 Normally each department, school, or program shall be reviewed periodically by an appropriate panel.
+2.0 Review Panel

+2.1.
+Normally each department, school, or program shall be reviewed periodically by an appropriate panel.
 The faculty of the unit shall be consulted by their dean in selecting the panel members.
-The panel shall comprise faculty from other appropriate universities and institutions and from related departments or schools at San Diego State University.
-Panel members shall be acceptable to the unit. - 2.2 The review may be coordinated and integrated with an accreditation; if, however, an accreditation visit has occurred within about a year, the academic review panel may choose to accept or augment the accreditation report.
-The academic review shall involve the cooperative efforts of the department, the college dean, the Associate Vice President for Academic Affairs Student Achievement, Vice President for Research/Dean of Graduate Affairs.
-The Provost shall assign the responsibility to coordinate an academic review to the Dean of Graduate Affairs, to the Associate Vice President for Academic Affairs Student Achievement, or to another administrative officer.
+The panel shall comprise faculty from other appropriate universities and institutions and from related departments or schools at San Diego

+State University.
+Panel members shall be acceptable to the unit.

+2.2.
+The review may be coordinated and integrated with an accreditation; if, however, an accreditation visit has occurred within about a year, the academic review panel may choose to accept or augment the accreditation report.
+The academic review shall involve the cooperative efforts of the department, the college dean, the Associate Vice President for Curriculum, Assessment, and Accreditation, Dean of the College of Graduate Studies.
+The Provost shall assign the responsibility to coordinate an academic review to the Dean of the College of Graduate Studies, to the Associate Vice President for Curriculum, Assessment, and Accreditation or to another administrative officer.